Microsoft Dynamics 365 Blog

 Benefits of Using Dynamics 365 Audit Trails

-One great advantage of Microsoft Dynamics GP audit trails is the ability to see changes made by other administrators.
+One great advantage of Dynamics 365 audit trails is the ability to see changes made by other administrators.
 That’s a critical security feature that ensures that organizations can keep up with the actions of all users, regardless of their access level.
 Admin events you can review using audit trails include:

 • Published customizations